faycalb2/sharedAssets/README.md

     - admin can update teams & tags
     - admin can delete tags & teams (pivot record also deleted)

+    (week 2)
     - move auth code to Auth policy
     - move json success/error responses to a BaseController
-    - resource/collection for all modals
+    - resource/collection for all models
     - change $request->validated($request->all()) to $validated = $request->validated()
+    - 18 tests written

 ## To Do:
     - Write how to install